 You don’t need to worry about any of this when you take advantage of our No Win No Fee service.
 This is because you are only going to need to pay legal fees if we secure compensation for you.
 If, for some reason, your case is unsuccessful, you won’t need to pay a penny.
 This offers you the financial security that you do not get when working with a solicitor that charges per hour.
 Not only this, but you can be certain that we will never waste your time.
 We only take on personal injury cases that we believe have a genuine chance of compensation.

-There are many reasons why you should choose us if you want to make a claim for bus injury compensation.
+There are many reasons why you should choose us as your Claims Management Company if you want to make a claim for bus injury compensation.
 Firstly, we have many years of experience in the industry.
 We have helped many personal injury victims to get the compensation they deserve, and this includes working on a large number of bus claims.
 Not only do we have the expertise, but we also have an exceptional reputation to back it up.
 You only need to view the feedback left by some of our previous clients to see that this is the case.

 One of the main reasons we have been able to achieve such impeccable reviews is because we genuinely care about our customers.
 We know that you are going through an incredibly difficult period, which is why we will do all in our power to secure the maximum amount of compensation possible.
 We focus on your case, so you can focus on your recovery.
 We won’t hassle you, but we will always be available should you need us.

 If you have been injured in a bus accident that was not your fault, get in touch with us today to start the process of making a compensation claim.
 You can reach our polite and professional team by dialling 0161 696 9685.
 We are more than happy to answer any queries you may have, no matter how big or small.
-Or, if you are ready to get started, we will match you to the best No Win No Fee solicitor from our team based on the ins and outs of your case.
+Or, if you are ready to get started, we will match you to the best No Win No Fee solicitor from our panel of solicitors based on the ins and outs of your case.

 This link takes you to the UK Government website where you will find information about the local bus sector in Great Britain.
 This includes statistics on everything from levels of revenue to vehicle miles.